danielsaidi/website_danielsaidi/_posts/2009/2009-05-25-get-the-week-number-of-a-date-in-csharp.md

 ---
 title:  "Get the week number of a date in C#"
 date:   2009-05-25 19:46:00 +0100
-categories: dotnet
-tags: 	csharp date utils reflection
+tags: 	.net csharp date utils reflection
 ---